 Alongside developing new drugs and treatments, you may also want to work on more foundational research on the nature of different diseases, or developing new tools and techniques to improve future biomedical research.
 Such work is more likely to take place within academia than industry.
 Although this kind of research might not directly save lives, it can be hugely important for developing effective drugs and treatments in the future.

 Take the example of Katalin Karikó, a research professor who played a leading role in developing messenger RNA (mRNA) technology later licensed by Pfizer and Moderna for their Covid vaccines, saving many thousands of lives.
 Ugar Sahin and Özlem Türeci, both former medics, also played an instrumental part in this.
-However, it’s worth noting that these people are outliers – the chances of contributing to something as impactful as RNA-vaccine technology is quite low (though perhaps still worth trying!).
+However, it’s worth noting that these people are outliers.
+The chances of contributing to something as impactful as RNA-vaccine technology are quite low (though perhaps still worth trying!).